 Identify any overlap with your existing training

-Unless you’re pivoting from a career that’s radically different in every possible way, there’s going to be some overlap between the two paths.
-The first thing you should do is figure out where the overlap lies.
+Unless you’re pivoting from a radically different career in every possible way, there will be some overlap between the two paths.
+So the first thing you should do is figure out where the overlap lies.
 This will be useful in two ways: firstly, it’ll help you put together a compelling CV for when you’re ready to apply for jobs.
 Secondly, it’ll make it easier for you to get started.

 Gather whatever financial resources you can

-There are plenty of fields that require more financial investment than web development, but that doesn’t mean that you don’t need resources to cover your expenses while you retrain.
-Unless you’re extremely fortunate and have a safety net in place (through a parent or a partner) that means you don’t need to work for food or shelter, you’re going to struggle to handle your monetary obligations while putting all your effort into working on your new career path.
+Many fields require more financial investment than web development, but that doesn’t mean that you don’t need resources to cover your expenses while you retrain.
+Unfortunately, unless you’re incredibly fortunate and have a safety net in place (through a parent or a partner), that means you don’t need to work for food or shelter; you’re going to struggle to handle your monetary obligations while putting all your effort into working on your new career path.

 Military veterans, for instance, are often unaware of the disability benefits they can draw upon, while unemployed people don’t always know how to submit claims.
-This is where services like VA Claim Pros and CareerOneStop (respectively) become useful, so if you think you might be able to claim some financial support then it’s worth doing some research.
-And if you can’t, then you can probably find a loan service to get you the money you need to keep going.
+This is where services like VET TEC, VRRAP, VA Claim Pros, and CareerOneStop (respectively) become useful, so if you think you might be able to claim some financial support, then it’s worth doing some research.
+And if you can’t, you can probably find a loan service to get you the money you need to keep going.